 The decision triggered the removal of access to Migratory Bird Treaty Act and incidental take resources from the Department of Interior’s Fish and Wildlife Service (FWS) domain.
-A new report released by the Environmental Data and Governance Initiative’s Web Monitoring Team documents the removal of links, webpages, and an entire “public involvement” website maintained by the FWS.
+A report released by the Environmental Data and Governance Initiative’s Web Monitoring Team documents the removal of links, webpages, and an entire “public involvement” website maintained by the FWS.

 The removal of a webpage titled “Incidental Take” occurred in the days after the December 22, 2017 memo.
 The webpage, located in the “Birds” section of the FWS website, was removed between December 28, 2017 and January 29, 2018.
 The page contained text and links to resources about threats that contribute to migratory bird mortality.
 Threats identified on the page included “anthropogenic threats,” such as collisions with human-made structures, electrocutions, and exposure to chemicals.
 The page also linked to activity- and species-specific voluntary guidance and FWS conservation measures to reduce incidental take caused by industry.

 The office also undermined the ability to access information on the MBTA by removing links directing users to the MBTA’s main page from two FWS webpages: “Energy Development Laws and Policies” and “Conservation Planning.”